zzzprojects/learn-orm/tutorials/dapper-querybuilder/query-builder.md

 }
 ```

-The following example builds a simple `SELECT` query to retrieve all the authors from the database using the **Dapper Query Builder**.
+Now the following example builds a simple `SELECT` query to retrieve all the authors from the database using the **Dapper Query Builder**.

 ```csharp
 private static List<Author> GetAuthors()